 Life is multi-faceted and things happen quickly and often unplanned.
 There is absolutely nothing wrong with going out for dinner with friends or having drinks after work.
 You do need to live life!
 With all the demands on your time and money, the easy answer of when it’s okay to go out and when you should rather stay home all lies in your budget!

 Mmmm I know people hate the word ‘budget’ because they feel that it restricts them from doing anything.
 That is only half true.
 The things that you may give up now will almost certainly allow you to do something better down the line!
 The whole purpose of a budget is to plan what you want to do with your money and how much you’re willing to spend on various things.
-Have you seen the post on ‘Plan’ is the new ‘Budget’?
+Have you seen the post on creating a financial plan?

 When you’re hit with sudden invites and opportunities you simply need to look at the decisions you’ve already made.
 It may be an easy yes or no answer but often it’s a little more tricky.
 You may not be able to see your friend again for a few months, or there is perhaps reason to celebrate.
 What this means is that you will need to decide what you’re willing to sacrifice.